Sharing is caring!

 - Extra Fine Glitter – I used Ruby, gold and green but you can use any color.
 For the white ornament, I used white embossing powder.

-- Cricut cutting machine – found on Amazon here or Cricut.com here
+- Cricut cutting machine – found on Amazon here

-- Optional – Vinyl decals or stickers
+- Optional – Vinyl decals or stickers and Cricut tools

 How to Make Glitter Ornaments with Polycrylic

-If you are making a bunch at one time, I like to put the ornaments upside to drain in an egg carton or even back in the ornament container.
-I will pour the polycrylic in about three in a row and then start pouring glitter in them in the same order.
+If you are making a bunch at one time, I like to put the ornaments upside to drain in an egg carton or even back in the ornament container and let them drain for a minute or so.

 Adding Glitter in Clear Ornaments!